Sell Your Mineral Rights in Monongalia County, WV

 How a Sale Works

-You sell all or a portion of your mineral rights for a lump-sum cash payment.
-You transfer ownership permanently and no longer receive royalties.
-This works well if you want certainty, have no interest in waiting for future development, or simply want to convert an illiquid asset into cash you can use today.
+You sell your mineral rights for a lump-sum cash payment and walk away with no ongoing involvement.
+This is the most straightforward option and eliminates future royalty uncertainty.
+It makes sense if you want certainty, have no interest in tracking production, or simply want to convert an inherited asset into liquid cash.

 Partial Sale

-You can sell a fraction of your interest — say, half your net mineral acres — and retain the rest.
-This lets you capture some immediate cash while keeping upside if drilling activity increases or gas prices rise.
-It's a reasonable middle path if you're uncertain about the future.
+You sell a portion of your mineral interest — say, half — and retain the rest.
+This lets you capture some immediate cash while keeping exposure to future upside if drilling activity increases or gas prices rise.
+A good middle-ground option if you're unsure how active your acreage might become.

 What to Know About Monongalia County